FuelLabs/sway/docs/src/blockchain-development/storage.md

 ## Storage By-Hand

-Outside of the newer experimental `storage` syntax which is on the way.
-Developers can leverage FuelVM storage operations using the `store` and `get` methods provided in the standard (`std`) library.
+Outside of the newer experimental `storage` syntax which is being stabalized, you can leverage FuelVM storage operations using the `store` and `get` methods provided in the standard (`std`) library.

 With this approach you will have to design the internal key and value design manually.